supermileage/telemetry-firmware/NOTES.md

 Another option is to use [this library](https://github.com/rickkas7/PublishQueueAsyncRK), which seems promising.
 Will investigate.

+# MBed compilation

+Set up the environment:

+`mbed new .`

+Fix the includePaths:

+`mbed export -i vscode_gcc_arm -m lpc1768`

+Compile with:

+`mbed compile -t GCC_ARM -m lpc1768`

+Optionally, add `--flash` at the end in order to flash it to the board.

 ---
 ### Signals
 Name | Type | Bits | Factor | Offset | Byte Order